keylime/enhancements/7_multi-tenancy.md

 * A federated method for user(s) or administrator(s) to pass credentials (in the form of tokens) to the verifier API and prove their identity to Keylime.

-* A method to associate an agents to a group or user and a means for administrators to re-associate agents with a different group ("change group").
+* A method to associate agents to a group or user and a means for administrators to re-associate agents with a different group ("change group").

 ### Risks and Mitigation's